corybill/maddox/README.md

 ## Prerequisites
 1. All external dependencies should be wrapped or decorated (See Decorator Design Pattern) within a proxy layer.
 See ./spec/testable for an example application.
 2. Tests should enter the application, the same place a user would enter.
 For most services, this means the Controller Layer.
+3. All Scenario's are executed asynchronously.
+This means that every 'it' block will need to utilize the 'done' function to indicate the test is complete.

 ## Recommendations
 1. If at all possible, your proxy layer should utilize a stateless pattern as it is easier to write and debug tests.
 See ./spec/testable/proxies for examples.